 Conflict isn’t just about fighting and yelling; it’s about collaborating and understanding different perspectives, so that the team can come up with something nobody’s ever thought of before—and Agile is so much of that, too.

 So, I did some one-on-one coaching with the people who were struggling and got them to a point where they understood I didn’t want to step in for them; I wanted them to have the confidence to talk to each other and build trust.
-I coached both of them in what it means to be vulnerable.
+I coached both of them on what it means to be vulnerable.
 It’s actually opening up and showing your team that you’re human and that you can collaborate.
-They were then able to solve the problem themselves and worked together for a long time afterward very successfully.
+They were then able to solve the problem themselves and worked together for a long time afterwards very successfully.
 They started having those conversations more openly—and not just between the two of them but between the whole team and others they worked with regularly.

 I love this article about vulnerability and bringing human connection into the workplace.
 Just remember to lean into conflicts of all shapes and sizes, and recognize that it’s a journey, much like the team formation lifecycle, that cannot be rushed or avoided.